514: No Such Thing As A Computer Tower

 Cut door.
 No.

-Showers, cracks in the foundation, basement access points, and the only one I find mildly surprising, shoes you might have left outside.
-Yeah, that's right.
+Showers, cracks in the foundation, basement access points.
+And the only one I find mildly surprising, shoes you might have left outside.

 What would be a surprising entry, though?

 Out of your computer tower.
-Like just spiraling out of.
+Like just spiraling out of computer tower.

-Computer tower?
-I just do my work on my computer in my office in my house.
+my work on my computer, in my office, in my house.
 Do you come all the way to your computer's house?
 This is where I'm out of touch.

 I have a tower, a medieval fortification that I do my computer work.
 It's annoying because you can't get Wi-Fi in there, but you still go over there.

 You can get a bit if you stand near one of the arrow slits.
-You can get a tiny bit, but it's not much.
+You can get a tiny bit, and it's not much.

 It's built to grow with your business, whether you are just starting out or already scaling up.
 Plus, it's easy to use, customizable, and designed to streamline every process.